-Floods wiped out quarter of Greek farm produce: experts
+Floods Wiped Out Quarter Of Greek Farm Produce: Experts

 The fire department has rescued over 4,500 people from flooded areas.
 Seven villages are still stranded, the government said this week.

-The heavy rains and flooding followed devastating fires in Greece this summer that killed at least 26 people, most of them migrants trapped in a forest near the northeastern border with Turkey.
+The heavy rains and flooding followed devastating fires in Greece this summer that killed at least 26 people, most of them migrants trapped in a forest near the northeastern border with Turkiye.

 In Strasbourg this week to discuss the issue with EU chief Ursula von der Leyen, Prime Minister Kyriakos Mitsotakis said Greece faced a "catastrophe of immense proportions".